NEAT-project/neat/README.md

 After NEAT has been initialized, it is up to the user to do what he or she wants.
 A typical first step is to resolve a domain name.

-NEAT so far only supports Linux.
+NEAT supports Linux and FreeBSD.

 ## Getting started :muscle:
 ### Requirements